AlbertBrand/vue-context-composition/lib/README.md

   </a>
 </p>

-Vue.js context composition makes sharing your composed state a breeze!
+`vue-context-composition` makes sharing your composed state a breeze!
 It's the missing `useContext` hook from React, reimplemented for Vue.js 3.0.

 ## Installation